-New hires: The Fund added 6 new active Members in the current year through hiring, 1 of whom terminated employment within the current year.
-When a new member is admitted to the Pension Fund, the Employer Contribution will increase to reflect the new member.
-The increase in the Recommended Contribution in the current year for new Fund Members is approximately \$26,000.
+New Hires: There were 4 Members of the Fund who were hired during the year.
+When a Member is admitted to the Pension Fund, the Employer Contribution will increase to reflect the new Member.
+The increase in the Recommended Contribution in the current year due to the new Member experience is approximately \$20,000.

-Retirement: There was 1 member of the Fund who retired during the year.
-When a Fund member retires, the Normal Cost will decrease.
+Retirement: There were 2 Members of the Fund who retired during the year.
+When a Member retires, the Normal Cost will decrease.
 Any change in the Actuarial Accrued Liability will be considered when determining the amount to pay towards Unfunded Liability each year.
-The increase in the Recommended Contribution in the current year due to the retirement experience is approximately \$5,000.
+The decrease in the Recommended Contribution in the current year due to the retirement experience is approximately \$28,000.

-Termination: There were 2 non-vested Members of the Fund who terminated employment during the year, 1 of whom was hired within the current year.
-One Member took a refund.
-The Fund is no longer obligated to pay a benefit to the Members in the future.
-The decrease in the Recommended Contribution in the current year due to the termination experience is approximately \$12,000.
+Termination: There was 1 non-vested Member of the Fund who terminated employment during the year.
+The Member did not take a refund of contributions.
+The Fund is no longer obligated to pay a benefit to the Member in the future.
+The decrease in the Recommended Contribution in the current year due to the termination experience is approximately \$11,000.